NationalPensionScheme/NationalPensionScheme.GitHub.io/README.md

 cd ..
 ```

-- Merge the min files for Categorization
+- Merge the min files for Categorization (Deprecated, use the API instead)

 ```
 cd code